 1. Dry Quickly

-After washing your clothes, please don't leave them wet.
-Remove them from the washer as soon as possible and dry them outside or in a dryer.
-The longer they remain damp, the more likely mold will grow.
-Remember that mold grows with moisture, and if the clothes are left wet, they will have a breeding area.
-You can also find molds on sweaty clothes, shoes, or a wet swimming suit that has been stored in a plastic bag.
-Therefore, take them out as soon as you get home, and if you don't have time to wash them right away, hang them to dry.
+When washing your clothes, please ensure that they are not left wet.
+Wash them in a washer and remove them as soon as you can and dry them either by hanging out in the sun or by using a dryer.
+The longer they stay wet the higher the chances of developing mold.
+Keep in mind that mold thrives in damp places, and if the clothes are left wet, they will provide a home for mold.
+Molds can also be seen in sweaty clothes, shoes, or a wet swimming suit that has been packed in a plastic bag.
+So, remove them as soon as you arrive home, and if you are unable to wash them immediately, then only hang them.

 2. Maintain low moisture levels